vicatz/nougat_IN2-X600/README.md

 # nougat_IN2-X600
 <h1>Installation :<h1>

 1) wipe cache.
 2) wipe dalvik cache
 3) wipe data
 4) wipe system
 5) flash rom
 6) flash gapps
 7) flash patch B1/D1 or H532 (user Note 2 pro A1 skip this step)
 8) flash fix xxxx (if any)
 9) if u facing errors during installation please see FAQ

 <h1>Bug :<h1>

 1) livedisplay
 2) adaptive brightness
 3) Not fully working codecs
 4) no FM radio
 5) no dt2w/wake gesture
 6) otg not tested
 7) bluetooth audio not tested
 8) other bug can be fix, see FAQ
+9) cant sign BBM whatever using data or wifi
+10) GPS
+11) Offline Charging
-  9) maybe more
+12) maybe more

   <h1>Patch & Fix Downloads :<h1>